RyanGibb/eon/README.md

 The server uses [TSIG](https://www.rfc-editor.org/rfc/rfc2845) resources records (RRs) to authenticate queries.
 For example, [DNS UPDATE](https://www.rfc-editor.org/rfc/rfc2136) queries can be authenticated to provide secure dynamic updates.

-We pass [HMAC](https://www.rfc-editor.org/rfc/rfc2104) keys to the server through a zonefile representation that is in a file named `<zonefile>._keys`, e.g. [example.org._keys](./example/example.org._keys).
+We pass [HMAC](https://www.rfc-editor.org/rfc/rfc2104) keys to the server through a zonefile representation that is in a file eon `<zonefile>._keys`, e.g. [example.org._keys](./example/example.org._keys).
 These are secret keys, and should not be published.

 A DNSKEY RR domain name in this file must be of the format `<name>.<operation>.<domain>`, where `<operation>` can be `_update`, `_transfer`, or `_notify`.